ngallo/ngallo.github.io/content/post/0001-welcome.md

 ]
 +++

 Welcome to my first post.

-Kicking things off with something I’ve been building: PermGuard — an open source project under the Apache 2.0 license.
+Kicking things off with something I’ve been building: **Permguard** — an open source project under the Apache 2.0 license.
 <!--more-->

-We dropped the initial release a while back.
-It’s now gaining traction.
+We just dropped the **first beta release** 🎉.
+It’s still early days, but it’s already starting to gain some traction.

-{{< x id="1881278047120482305" user="permguard" >}}

 Curious what it does?
 Start here:

-{{< youtube rRE-LBrk6Dw >}}
+👉 [Watch the intro video on YouTube](https://www.youtube.com/watch?v=rRE-LBrk6Dw){:target="_blank" rel="noopener noreferrer"}

 → Check it out on GitHub: [github.com/permguard/permguard](https://github.com/permguard/permguard)